gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

 #### Step 1 - obtain a GitHub token

 To push changes from the CI system to GitHub, you'll need to authenticate.
-We recommend using GitHub developer tokens.
+It's recommended to use [GitHub developer tokens](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).

 In GitHub go to your account settings -> Developer settings -> Personal access tokens, and create a new token that provides the `repo` access permissions.